 Closer parking shortens carries and speeds loading.
 If permits push the van further away, each trip takes longer, adding more load cycles and extending total time on site.

 Access often dominates because loading and unloading consume most time.
-Narrow streets, long carries and lift waits can outweigh short travel distances within CHELMSFORD.
+Narrow streets, long carries and lift waits can outweigh short travel distances within Chelmsford.

 Higher density reduces kerb space, so vans compete for spots and may double-park.
 This creates longer carries, slower handling, and tighter loading windows controlled by traffic flow.